Varunda/honu/README.md

 # Carl Watchtower

-Carl Watchtower (or carl-wt), is a Planetside 2 tracker that shows the top players in each faction certain categories.
+Honu is a Planetside 2 website that shows the top players in each faction certain categories.
 You can also view a breakdown of their actions, such as seeing what weapons a player is using, who a medic is reviving, or what types of spawns someone is providing

 ## Other realtime tracking webites